kendrickkohh/FYP/readme.md

 ## Installation

-All relevant installations are in requirements.txt
+- All relevant installations are in requirements.txt
+- Note that we use `python3.10` to run the programs

 ```bash
 pip install -r requirements.txt